particle-iot/docs/src/content/connect.md

 If you use the mobile app to set up your Core, it should claim it automatically.
 However if you connect your Core over USB, or if the claiming process is unsuccessful, you can claim it manually.

 The easiest way to manually claim a Core over USB is to use the [Spark Command Line Interface](https://github.com/spark/spark-cli).
-Once you have this installed, you can simple type `spark setup` and follow the instructions.
+Once you have this installed, you can simply type `spark setup` and follow the instructions.

 Alternatively, if you have troubles installing the command line tool, you can get the Core's ID over serial and claim it via the build site.
 You can do this by opening a Serial connection to the Core and pressing the **i** key (see the above instuctions for connecting over USB).
 It should show you a number like this: